Are you worried about:

 If the person you care for already gets support from a paid support worker, or personal assistant, see if this care can be extended whilst you are recovering from any treatment.

-As well as your local council or local Carers Trust service there are lots of care agencies that provide paid support workers.
-Many of these can offer short term support, and even overnight care if needed.
+As well as your local council or local carer service there are lots of care agencies that provide paid support workers.
+Many of these can offer short-term support and overnight care if needed.

 Short stays in residential care